Lumkani/jobs/rfcs/template.md

+- Author: (Insert your name and surname)
 - Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Implementation example link: (Use [Quasar Codepen Template](https://codepen.io/rstoenescu/pen/VgQbdx))

 # Summary

-Brief explanation of the feature.
+Brief explanation of the feature, concept and etc...

 # Basic example

-If the proposal involves a new or changed API, include a basic code example.
+Include a basic code example.
 Omit this section if it's not applicable.

 # Motivation